Myanmar labourers killed in Tak road crash: Illegal worker transportation suspected

 Meanwhile, the pickup truck was occupied by 16 passengers, reported KhaoSod.

-An officer from Tak City police station said investigations suggest the pickup truck was carrying illegal immigrants from Myanmar travelling to the eastern Chon Buri province.
+An officer from Tak City Police Station said investigations suggest the pickup truck was carrying illegal immigrants from Myanmar travelling to the eastern Chon Buri province.
 Among the dead was a man between 25 to 30 year olds, believed to be the pickup driver.
 Among the injured, there were eight males and four females.
 All wounded were promptly transferred to Somdet Phrachao Taksin Maharat Hospital in Tak province.

 The police are further investigating the exact cause behind the terrible accident.